- University-Wide Undergraduate Student Learning Outcomes

 Scott Ragland (Philosophy)

 This group convened in early August 2013 for a two-day rubric revision workshop, and the drafts they developed can be accessed here:

 Following these workshops, the task force will solicit the assistance of additional faculty and staff to review the drafts for clarity; accessibility; applicability for a broad, University-wide audience; alignment to the University-wide learning outcomes; etc. Based on feedback, further revision and fine-tuning will ready the rubrics for use in pilot testing in Spring 2014 and Summer 2014.

 Additionally, since students were not involved in the major work undertaken over the summer months, the task force will engage Student Government Association leaders in September to review the process to date and discuss means for increased student involvement in upcoming phases of the project.

 The current drafts of the rubrics as a result of Phase 3 can be accessed here:

 NOTE: The framing materials are being revised at this stage and have not been significantly updated since the previous draft.

 Phase 4: Pilot Testing and Final Revisions

-In Fall 2013 and Spring 2014, the University will work with faculty, staff and students to pilot the rubrics, using sample student artifacts.
+In Spring 2014 and Summer 2014, the University will work with faculty, staff and students to pilot the rubrics, using sample student artifacts.
 The purpose of the pilot testing will be to see how well the rubrics can be used for the purposes of institution-level assessment and to inform the development of a plan to collect and assess student artifacts going forward.
 Additional rubric revisions may be needed in light of lessons learned during the pilot.